-Hitting Drill: Back Hip Load Tee (Baseball)
+Hitting Drill: Back Hip Load Tee Drill (Baseball & Softball)

 Advanced tee drill using a second tee as a constraint to teach proper back hip loading without over-rotation or rounding.